LOO31/product-catalog/README.md

 # Product Catalog

-A simple Product Catalog mobile application built with Flutter for the Junior Mobile Developer technical assessment.
+This is a simple Product Catalog app built with Flutter for the Junior Mobile Developer technical assessment.

-The app uses the DummyJSON API to display, search, and view product information.
+The app uses the DummyJSON API to load and search for products.

 ## Features

-- Display product title, thumbnail, and price
+- View product title, image and price
-- Load more products when scrolling using pagination
+- Load more products when scrolling
-- View product details including description, price, rating, and images
+- View product details
-- Search products with debounce
+- Search products with a 500ms debounce
-- Loading, error, empty, and success states
+- Loading, error and empty states
-- Retry button when an API request fails
+- Retry when loading fails
 - Pull-to-refresh
 - Image loading and error handling
 - Unit test for Product JSON parsing